Exploring Gion

 The closest station to Gion is Gion-Shijo, and everything’s easily walkable from there.
 As I mentioned, you could combine Gion with the rest of Southern Higashiyama, as they’re close together.

-We walked to Gion from our hotel near Kyoto Station.
-It’s not a quick walk, about 2 miles depending on how many detours you take!
+In the past, I’ve walked to Gion from where we were staying near Kyoto Station.
+It’s not a quick walk; about 2 miles, depending on how many detours you take!
 But you can take a route along the bank of the Kamogawa River, which is very pleasant on a sunny day.

-We started at Gion Corner, the famous theatre.
-The main road in the video is Hanami-Koji Dori, and you easily find all the backstreets from there.
+Make sure you catch Gion Corner, the famous theatre.
+The main road in Gion is Hanami-Koji Dori, and you easily find all the backstreets from there.
 The “loveliest street in Asia” (Shirakawa-Minami Dori) is the other side of Shijo Dori, which is a fairly major road with shops and restaurants.
-I’d expected the whole of Kyoto to be old streets like this – but it does function as an everyday city as well; the old and lovely areas tend to be in pockets.
+Before I first went to Kyoto, I’d expected the whole of Kyoto to be like this – but it does function as a modern, everyday city as well; the old and lovely areas tend to be in pockets.

 More Kyoto Videos

-There are lots more ideas for things to do in Kyoto in my other videos on YouTube – I hope you enjoy them and find them useful.
-There’ll also be videos from Tokyo coming up next.
-Subscribe and hit the notifications bell so you don’t miss them!
+There are lots more ideas for things to do in Kyoto in this playlist on YouTube – I hope you enjoy them and find them useful.
+There are new Japan videos on my channel every Thursday.